rayaroun/Building-an-Airflow-pipeline-using-Bigquery/README.md

-I would be saving the files I have used as well as the steps I have taken in order to build the Airflow pipeline.
+I would be saving the files that I have used in the process as well as the steps I have taken in order to build the Airflow pipeline.